Sethispr/pola/README.md

 ## Installation

-Install the .exe from the Releases page
+Install the .exe from the Releases Page OR

 ### Steps